 The best method to thaw frozen pizza dough is to remove the dough from your freezer and place it in your refrigerator the day before you intend to start cooking.
 You need to place it in the fridge for at least 8 to 12 hours.
 People often ask me can you freeze pizza dough and absolutely you can.

 The exact length of time for the dough to be defrosted will depend on how big the dough ball is.
-We recommend that when making your dough make sure you separate it into 200g balls and allow them to prove before freezing.
+We recommend that when making your dough make sure you separate it (use a dough scraper) into 200g balls and allow them to prove before freezing.
 Below I have listed the exact method I use to freeze and thaw my pizza dough.

 Pizza from frozen dough is just as good as pizza made from fresh dough .
 Even professional pizza chefs often freeze their pizza dough.
 A professional pizzeria will more often than not use a large dough machine to prepare their pizza dough.
 The batches of dough made by these machines are huge.
 Make a large batch allows them to save time and money.
 Yes they may use a lot the same day but freezing the unused dough cuts their costs.
 Providing you freeze it and then defrost it correctly no one will be able to tell the difference between fresh and frozen pizza dough.
 See below for our step by step guide.